joshrouwhorst/qbp/README.md

 ### queue.name

 You can set a `name` option when calling `qbp`.
-If you set the `name` option, this will have that value.
+If you set the `name` option, this attribute will have that value.
 This can be useful when you have multiple queues you've created and maybe some of them are using the same `progress` function, for example.

 ### queue.empty()